Notes on the data: Health risk factors

 What the modelled estimates do achieve, however, is to summarise the various demographic, socioeconomic and administrative information available for an area in a way that indicates the expected level of each health indicator for an area with those characteristics.
 In the absence of accurate, localised information about the health indicator, such predictions can usefully contribute to policy and program development, service planning and other decision-making processes that require an indication of the geographic distribution of the health indicator.

-The data on which the estimates are based are self-reported data, reported to interviewers in the 2014-15 NHS.
+The data on which the estimates are based are self-reported data, reported to interviewers in the 2017-18 NHS.
 A current smoker is an adult who reported at the time of interview that they smoked manufactured (packet) cigarettes, roll-your-own cigarettes, cigars, and/or pipes at least once per week.
-It excludes chewing tobacco and smoking of non-tobacco products.
+It excludes chewing tobacco, electronic cigarettes (and similar) and smoking of non-tobacco products.
 As part of the NHS, respondents aged 18 years and over were asked to describe their smoking status at the time of interview as:

 - current smokers: daily, weekly, other;